dorianim/formrecevr/README.md

 The templates are processed by the go templating engine and have access to all of its functionality, like range loops and if conditions.

 ### Variables
 Templates can use all submited form fields in the root context.
-In addition to that, they have access to the params define for their target below the `.params` key.
+In addition to that, they have access to the params defined for their target inside the `.params` key.
 For testing, you can use `{{ . }}` to see all avaiable data.

 ### Functions
 There are two additional functions wich can be used:
-- `join`: Joins a list of string, eg. `{{ join .someListParameter "," }}`
+- `join`: Joins a list of strings with a delimiter, eg. `{{ join .someListParameter "," }}`
-- `print`: Prints one or more strings or string lists, eg. `{{ print .someString .someStringList }}`
+- `print`: Prints one or more strings or string lists without any delimiter, eg. `{{ print .someString .someStringList }}`

 # Routes / API
 There are currently two routes available